nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/05_MCP_CAPABILITY_REGISTRY.md

 - **`getCustomerComplaintsReport`**: Returns a list of recent, unresolved customer complaints.
 - **`snoozeComplaint`**: Marks a specific complaint as snoozed for a given period.
+- **`sendMessage`**: Sends a message to a specified recipient using the appropriate channel and language.

 ## 5. Vendor Management Server